gap-packages/RepnDecomp/paper.md

 # Summary

-A linear representation of a finite group is a homomorphism from a finite group G to the group of linear automorphisms of a vector space V. When studying problems in algebra and combinatorics, it is often useful to pass to a representation to more easily understand the structure of the problem.
-This is also useful for computation, since we can use representations to transform our algebraic problems into linear algebra.
+A linear representation of a finite group is a homomorphism from a finite group G to the group of linear automorphisms of a vector space
+V. When studying problems in algebra and combinatorics, it is often useful to also study associated representations to better understand the structure of the problem.
+This is also useful for computation, since representations allow us to use tools from linear algebra to solve problems in group theory.
 A key property of complex representations of finite groups is that all such representations are completely reducible, meaning we can decompose them into direct sums of irreducible representations.
-When working with matrices, this corresponds to finding a basis which block diagonalises the matrices of the representation optimally, i.e. with the smallest possible blocks.
+When working with matrices, this corresponds to finding a basis which produces an optimal block diagonal form of the representation, with the smallest possible blocks.
 In cases where there are many small blocks, this can greatly improve the efficiency of computations done with the matrices.

 Currently, while methods for doing these decompositions are known (and are described in @serre:1977), there are no open-source computer programs that implement these methods, nor are details on how to achieve good performance of such an implementation published.

-Our package provides functions to:
+We have produced a GAP [@gap:2020] package which provides the following functions:

-* Decompose a representation into irreducibles
+* Decompose a representation into a direct sum of irreducible representations
 * Compute the associated basis that gives an optimal block diagonalisation
 * Determine whether two representations are isomorphic and compute the